ThePreston/AutomatedEnvironment/README.md

 # Automated Environment
-Automated Provisioning and Destroying of Resources
+Automated Provisioning and Destroying of Resources in Azure

 </BR>